reiryuki/Boot-Logcat-and-dmesg-Magisk-Module/README.md

 - https://t.me/ryukimodsscreenshots/28

 ## Requirements
-- Magisk or KernelSU installed
+- Magisk or Kitsune Mask or KernelSU or Apatch installed

 ## Installation Guide & Download Link
-- Install this module https://www.pling.com/p/2227830/ via Magisk app or KernelSU app or Recovery if Magisk installed
+- Install this module https://www.pling.com/p/2227830/ via Magisk app or Kitsune Mask app or KernelSU app or Apatch app or Recovery if Magisk or Kitsune Mask installed
 - Reboot
 - Check the debug-boot-logcat.log and debug-boot-dmesg.log at /data/adb/modules/BootLogcat/